 As a reminder, the suit of wands is driven by masculine energy and usually represents willpower, change, and an impulse to create and make something new.
 Scholars and academics have connected the suit of wands to the classical element of fire, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Queen of Wands
+Minor Arcana: Positive elements of Queen of Wands

 The Queen usually embodies the soul of the court cards.
 As such, the Queen of Wands embodies the purest elements of the suit of Wands in a tarot deck.
 In the Rider-Waite-Smith(RWS) illustrated tarot, the Queen is sitting on a throne with a staff in her right hand, a sunflower in her left hand, and a black cat at her feet.